shanemuk/psion/readme.md

 ## Watchmaker (Series 3a+)
 The [Blind Watchmaker](https://en.wikipedia.org/wiki/The_Blind_Watchmaker) is a great book by Richard Dawkins, explaining how natural selection can work on genetic variation to evolve complex organisms.
 In the book he describes a computer program to generate "biomorphs" - very simple rules can be used to generate a shape, and then via mutations, you can select the next generation and so on, to produce interesting and complex "creatures".
 So I wrote a version for the Psion 3a.
 This is the [OPL file - you can download](https://github.com/shanemuk/psion/blob/main/WTCHMK2.OPL) it and translate it on your device.

+## EMULATOR - Psion Series 3c
+You can run the emulator S3CEMUL in a DOSBOX window - just download the S3CEMULE.ZIP file above to get started.
+(This emulator has been rather hard to find!)

 ## Extras
 The Psion Text Editor app (**Editor**) is a vital piece of software for editing text files on the device and the Emulator.
 I've included it here since it can be hard to find on-line.
 [Download Editor zip file](https://github.com/shanemuk/psion/blob/main/editor.zip).